magicDGS/glove80-keymap-config/README.md

   - Same as [Glorious Engrammer layout] version 38 (without transparent keys, vim specifics and select macros)
   - Toggle on the same thumb cluster as [Glorious Engrammer layout] version 38

+  - Function Layer:

+    - Same as [Glorious Engrammer layout] version 38 (without select macros)
+    - Toggle on the same thumb cluster as [Glorious Engrammer layout] version 38
+    - Some functions are not working on Windows

 - Lower Layer:

   - Toggle in the same thumb/layer activation position the layer lock (as [Glorious Engrammer layout] version 38)